-As noted previously, when using Sculptor^{$\mathsf{TM}$} parameterizations for multiple bodies, all such design variables must appear as a single concatenated body in rubber.data.
+As noted previously, when using Sculptor^{TM} parameterizations for multiple bodies, all such design variables must appear as a single concatenated body in rubber.data.

 Cost Function/Constraint Specification The first line following the design variable block specifies the total number of composite functions to be used as objectives or constraints for the current design point.
 Multiple composite objective functions may be specified in certain cases; see section 9.9.
 Otherwise, a single composite objective function must be specified.
 The example file shown here contains a single composite objective function based on the lift coefficient and a single explicit constraint based on the pitching moment.
-Note that explicit constraints may only be specified if the optimization package chosen in ammo.input supports them.
+Note that explicit constraints may only be specified if the optimization package chosen in the &design namelist in design.nml supports them.